Jamaican Gold: DJ Art Baker Talks Reggae

 There were some around years ago, I don’t know how readily available they are now, they were called Top Sounds From Top Deck.
 The label was Top Deck Records.
 They were a collection, I think seven or eight of them, of vintage ska tracks that don’t necessarily show up on the Studio One label.

 They were produced by a guy named Justin Yap.
 His family was Chinese, and they had emigrated to Jamaica.
 He was very well known for taking good care of the musicians and making sure they had plenty to eat, drink and smoke while they were playing for him.
 And he also paid them promptly at the end of the night’s sessions, which not all the other Jamaican producers did [laughs].
 They’ve got some really good, exciting tracks out of the Skatalites and some of the vocal singers who would come in.
 Those are really fun.

 If you live in Austin and dig ska and reggae, be sure to turn the dial to 91.7 FM Sundays at noon for the sweet sounds of Jamaican Gold.
-You can also listen online on the KOOP site or Radio Free America, which has full shows on-demand from the last two weeks.
+You can also listen online on the KOOP site.